cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

 **Define a looking-forward problem starting from its nature while defining a looking-backwards problem starting from history**.
-To make our research more scientific, we should avoid some construction problems that usually make computer science (and technology) to computer engineering in which all scientific parts hide.
+To make our research more scientific, we should avoid some construction problems that usually make computer science (and technology) into computer engineering in which all scientific parts hide.
 For a looking-forward problem, we have to define what to predict, and for a looking-backwards problem, we should define what to summarize.